Convert Bank Statement to Excel: 5 Methods Compared (2026)

 - Clean digital PDF, you have Acrobat Pro → Acrobat Export works.
 Test on your bank's format first.

 - Scanned statement, multi-page table, or recurring monthly work → AI OCR.
 The other methods will cost you more time than the tool costs in money.
+See our best AI bank statement converter comparison to pick one.

 - Sensitive client data → choose a tool with a privacy policy you trust, not whichever free converter ranks first.